|A GOOD DEFINITION OF A CORPORATE CITIZEN IS AN

 Communication with investors is based on the principles of timely, balanced, clear and transparent information.
 In this regard the investment community has access to the same information as Remgro shareholders.
 Firm protocols are in place to control the nature, extent and frequency of communication with investors.
 Shareholders and the investment community are encouraged to attend Remgro's general meetings where topical matters are discussed openly.
 Further interactions with institutional investors take place twice a year at the dial-in interim and final results presentations, where questions can be directed to the CEO and CFO.
 The investment community is also welcome to contact senior management directly.

-The most recent and historic financial and other information are published here.
+The most recent and historic financial and other information is published on the Company's website at www.remgro.com.

 In order for Remgro to be able to achieve its main objectives it is essential to attract and retain employees of the highest calibre.
 Our employees are treated fairly and remunerated competitively and Remgro strives to afford all staff the opportunity to realise their full potential.
 During corporate actions special care is taken to ensure that employees belonging to the Remgro Equity Settled Share Appreciation Right Scheme are not treated more favourably than ordinary shareholders.